Making a Targeted Investment

 Eligible working parents:

-• Are raising children (ages birth - 36 months) and use licensed child care services in North Dakota
+- Are raising children (ages birth - 36 months) and have children attending a North Dakota licensed child care program

 Employer Guide